vygr/ChrysaLisp/docs/NUMERICS.md

 are conducted in Fixed format.

 During `(read)` any symbol beginning with a numeral and having a `.` will be parsed to a fixed object.
+You can specify the base with a prefix of `0b`, `0x` or `0o` for binary, hex or octal.
 Fixed's parsed during `(read)` are interned in a similar manner to symbols.

 The CScript compiler can operate on this format directly using the `*>` and `</` operators.
 These operators represent a multiply followed by an arithmetic